Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 The midwife stories are much as people have thought about them: fays call in human midwives because they are not at all experts on birth, and the midwives generally suffer from the dangerous company.

-Their clients are women who are not yet fays or, more often, have not been fays long, since they would not otherwise be carrying babies.
+Their clients are women who are not yet fays or, more often, have not been fays long, since they would not otherwise be carrying the babies of fay fathers.
 The father is a fay, of course, probably a Fay Lord.
 If he were not, he would be unlikely to be the head of household, as he is in the stories.
 Unless his headship is a sham, of course, or the "father" is playing a role and the real father is someone else.
 After all, shamming is central to the midwife stories.

 Fairy troops want to capture humans to acquire the Mark.
 As soon as they can, they assimilate the captive to the troop, thus turning them into a fay.
 There are two main methods for assimilating a human: feed them enchanted food or keep them captive for a sufficient length of time.
 The first is actual use of a spell; the second is just sort of osmosis.

 A captive is not really memory-wiped—once a being is a fusion of soul and body, it's virtually impossible to erase memories permanently—but the change of state plus the forcible entry into the common leaven store plus the abrupt shift to a new, hostile social setting with another species all means your old memories, and a lot of your old personality, just don't apply any more.
+It all gets worse if the troop is held very tightly.
 New members often suffer PTSD and depersonalization.
 By the time these wear off, the old life is very far away.

 Fays of any Court may take captives, but Unseelie never join the troops in which they install their captives; they just control the troops.
-Or they may keep captives unjoined and mortal, as slaves.
+Or they may keep captives unjoined, as mortal slaves, but that's less common because mortals wear out.

 The story is very, very different for the occasional volunteer.
 The metaphysical changes are still a shock, but they go to a society that they generally know more about, a more or less friendly one, for which they did, after all, volunteer.